jho/resume/index.md

 Leading a team of talented engineers to maintain, enhance and scale a revolutionary cloud based Network Detection and Response (NDR) cybersecurity product.

-* Responsible for hiring and onboarding process for new engineers.
+* Responsible for hiring, onboarding, mentoring and coaching engineers.
-* Mentored and coached engineers career growth.
-* Assisted in budget planning and cost optimizations.
+* Responsible for budget planning and cost optimizations.
 * Steered major product, architectural and technical decisions.

 `2013`